bashrc2/epicyon/manual/manual.md

 If you want to see what is being blocked at the instance level then select the **Info** button.

+### Web crawlers and search bots
+Most fediverse posts have *Public* scope, and various web crawlers routinely try to index them.
+These are mostly the usual suspects, such as BigTech companies, but also include lesser known crawlers such as the British Library.
+By default all web search bots are blocked, but the administrator account can enable particular ones.

+If you are the administrator of the instance then to see the currently active web search crawlers edit your profile and select **Filtering and blocking**, then **Known Web Search Bots**.
+The most common ones will appear at the top.
+To enable particular ones add their name to **Web Search Bots Allowed** (one per line).

 ## Account level moderation
 ### Filtering
 From the main timeline select the top banner to go to your profile, then select the **edit** icon.
 Open the **Filtering and blocking** section and then you can specify filtered words or phrases.
 Be sure to select **Publish** to finalize your settings.